-Ableton Live Lite: We've included Ableton Live Lite with your Keystation 61 MK3 so you can get started making music with professional software right out of the box.
-Follow the instructions on the included software download card for installing Ableton Live Lite.

-Virtual Instruments: Follow the instructions on the software download card for installing the included virtual instrument plugins.
+- Software: We've included MPC Beats, and Ableton Live Lite with your Keystation 88 MK3 so you can get started making music with professional software right out of the box.
+Register your Keystation 88 MK3 on maudio.com, and follow the install instructions in your User Account.
+Also, visit ableton.com to check for any available software updates. - Virtual Instruments: Follow the instructions on the software download card for installing the included virtual instrument plugins.
 After installation, most DAWs will not load virtual instrument plugins automatically.
-In order to access the virtual instrument plugins with MPC Beats and Ableton Live Lite, you will need to choose the plugin folder for the software to scan:
+In order to access the virtual instrument plugins with MPC Beats and Ableton Live Lite, you will need to choose the plugin folder for the software to scan: - Windows (32-bit):

-Windows (32-bit):